kgruiz/PyTokenCounter/README.md

 ### `GetValidModels() -> list[str]`

-Returns a list of valid model names.
+Returns a list of valid model names supported by PyTokenCounter, primarily focusing on **LLMs**.

 **Returns:**